4.5. Generating Random Numbers

 title('Monte Carlo Estimate of \pi')

-Fig. 4.10 The ratio of points inside the circle to total points is close to \pi/4.
+Fig. 4.10 The ratio of points inside the circle to total points is close to \(\pi/4\).

 4.5.3.
 Random Casino Walk

 Another use of random number generators is a random walk simulation.
-Random walks represent a cumulative series of random numbers that at each step can move the state of the simulation.
+Random walks represent a cumulative series of random numbers that, at each step, can move the state of the simulation.
 Random walks can be performed in different dimensions.
 In the example here, the dimension of the random walk is one.

-This is a simulation of playing slot machines at a casino.
+Following is a simulation script for playing slot machines at a casino.
 One hundred players each start with 80 quarters ($20).
 Each player plays all 80 quarters and counts their winnings at the end.
 The machines are programmed to return 80% of what they take in.
-So the expected winnings of each player is $16 after spending $20 (loss of $4).
-Sometimes the machines give winners 4 quarters and sometimes they payout 8 quarters.
+So the expected winnings of each player are $16 after spending $20 (loss of $4).
+Sometimes the machines give winners 4 quarters, and sometimes they payout 8 quarters.
+Logical arrays simplify the implementation.
+We use integer random numbers with a uniform distribution for events with simple percentages of occurrence.
+A histogram of the winnings for the 100 players is shown in Fig. 4.11.
+The shape of the histogram also affirms the central limit theorem described in Central Limit Theorem.

 % File: casinoWalk.m